Disko Bay: History

 Norse accounts describe the area as uninhabited when they first explored it.
 Norse accounts document an eventual trade arrangement with the Inuit who came from the north and west.
 For a time, both parties made peaceful use of the bay.
 Later accounts report fighting and massacres on both sides.
 However, the primary reason for the abandonment of the Greenlandic settlements was the advent of the Little Ice Age that started in the 15th century.
 There was such an extreme shift in temperature that Disko Bay became inaccessible even in the warmer summer months, thereby destroying the livelihood of the Greenlandic Norse.
 Even the Eastern settlement, which was below the Arctic Circle, became too cold for habitation.
 From that time until Danish colonization in the 18th century, the Inuit controlled the Disko Bay area although English and Dutch whalers sometimes visited the area after it was charted during John Davis's third Greenland expedition in 1587.

 Wildlife

 It is home to a wide range of species due to the nutrient-rich waters.
 This includes benthic and pelagic fish, such as capelin (Mallotus villosus) and cod (Gadus morhua).
 This attracts migratory seals such as harp (Pagophilus groenlandicus) and hooded seal (Cystophora cristata) and ringed (Pusa hispida) and bearded seal (Erignathus barbatus).

 The bay is home during spring time to bowhead (Balaena mysticetus) and humpback (Megaptera novaeangliae) whales, as well as Pilot (Globicephala melas), killer whales (Orcinus orca) and narwhal (Monodon monoceros).
 On the shores, various birds can be found such as gulls, terns, eider ducks, guillemots, kittiwakes, cormorants and fulmars.
-Animals such as Arctic foxes, hares and ptarmigan can be found around the bay.
+Animals such as Arctic foxes, hares and ptarmigan can be encountered around the bay.